gruelbox/transaction-outbox/README.md

 - If the transaction rolls back, so do the serialized requests.
 - Immediately after the transaction is successfully committed, another thread will attempt to make the _real_ call to `MessageQueue` asynchronously.
 - If that call fails, or the application dies before the call is attempted, a [background "mop-up" thread](#set-up-the-background-worker) will re-attempt the call a configurable number of times, with configurable time between each, before [blocking](#managing-the-dead-letter-queue) the request and firing and event for it to be investigated (similar to a [dead letter queue](https://en.wikipedia.org/wiki/Dead_letter_queue)).
-- Failed requests can be easily [retried](#managing-the-dead-letter-queue) again once the underlying issue is resolved.
+- Blocked requests can be easily [unblocked](#managing-the-dead-letter-queue) again once the underlying issue is resolved.

 Our service is now resilient and explicitly eventually consistent, as long as all three elements (`SaleRepository` and the downstream event handlers) are idempotent, since those messages will be attempted repeatedly until confirmed successful, which means they could occur multiple times.